vknowable/stack-orchestrator/app/data/stacks/public-namada/digitalocean_quickstart.md

 This is guide for deploying a Namada full node, on either of the two Namada testnets: 1) Heliax (founding team) testnet or 2) Luminara (community-run) testnet.
 The installation time depends on your server specs, ranging from 1 to 2 hours

 ## 1. Create a new droplet (aka instance) on [DigitalOcean](https://cloud.digitalocean.com).
 After you have a DigitalOcean account, create a droplet.

-**Tip:** If you're just testing briefly, select a more powerful machine and the process will be much quicker.
-If you intend to keep the droplet for a month or more, use the minimum spec machine to save costs.
-We recommend a droplet with 16GB of RAM and 320GB SSD storage (install takes ~40 minutes), but you can use a less expensive droplet with 8GB RAM / 160GB SSD storage (install takes ~2 hours).
+If you're only planning to use the droplet for a couple of days, use a more powerful (and more expensive option).
+If you're planning to keep it running for a weeks/months, use a more cost-effective option and monitor resource consumption.

+Basic shared CPU options:
+- **Intel 8gb RAM, 2 CPUs, 160gb SSD storage** - Lowest cost
+  - building Namada takes ~1hr 30mins
+  - storage may fill up if the chain has been long-running, use DigitalOcean to monitor/alert storage & memory
+- **Intel 16gb RAM, 4 CPUs, 320gb SSD storage** - Recommended
+  - building Namada takes ~40mins
+  - storage may fill up if the chain has been long-running, use DigitalOcean to monitor/alert storage
+- **Intel 16gb RAM, 8 CPUs, 480gb SSD storage** - Recommended
+  - building Namada takes ~30mins
+  - use DigitalOcean to monitor/alert storage

+**Warning:** Do not use a droplet with 4 CPUs unless you have at least 16gb RAM, or compiling will fail.

 a) If you're new and trying stuff out, use a password instead of SSH key (warning: for testing only; not a secure way to operate in production).